-- 6) Termination of Membership - a) Members who choose not to contribute to replenish the pool when such request is made will be dropped from the pool. - b) Members who choose to withdraw from participation after initially contributing to the pool may not withdraw their contributed leave. - c) A member who has utilized pooled sick leave and returns to work may reapply to the pool during the next open enrollment, when he/she meets all eligibility requirements. - d) Members who withdraw from participation from the sick leave pool may not reapply for membership for a period of 12 months.
-The Application for Voluntary Withdrawal Form is available in the Human Resources Department and online. - 7) Abuse of Sick Leave Pool Policy
+6) Termination of Membership

+- a) Members who choose not to contribute to replenish the pool when such request is made will be dropped from the pool. - b) Members who choose to withdraw from participation after initially contributing to the pool may not withdraw their contributed leave. - c) A member who has utilized pooled sick leave and returns to work may reapply to the pool during the next open enrollment, when he/she meets all eligibility requirements. - d) Members who withdraw from participation from the Sick Leave Pool may not reapply for membership for a period of 12 months.
+The Application for Voluntary Withdrawal Form is available in Human Resources and online.

+7) Abuse of Sick Leave Pool Policy

-Alleged abuse of the sick leave pool shall be investigated by the administrator of the pool and, if warranted, the participating employee shall repay all sick leave credits drawn from the pool and may have his/her membership in the pool canceled by majority vote of the committee.
+Alleged abuse of the Sick Leave Pool shall be investigated by the administrator of the pool and, if warranted, the participating employee shall repay all sick leave credits drawn from the pool and may have his/her membership in the pool canceled by majority vote of the committee.
 In addition, the employee may be subject to disciplinary action.